Over 10 Easy Ways to Reduce Energy Consumption in Your Home

 Insulation is Used in the Loft and Walls of Your Home

 Insulation in the home takes several forms.
-In the loft, the space between the floor joists is commonly insulated with between 4 to 8 inches of fiber glass, rock wool, sheep's wool or shredded paper impregnated with a fire retardant chemical.
+In the loft, the space between the floor joists is commonly insulated with between 100 to 20 mm (4 to 8) inches of fiber glass, rock wool, sheep's wool or shredded paper impregnated with a fire retardant chemical.
 More up to date building regulations recommend a greater thickness of material.
 The space between the roof rafters can also be insulated either with the materials mentioned above, or a foam can be sprayed onto the inner surface of the roof.

 If your home isn't insulated, start by insulating the loft/attic space.
 This will reduce the amount of heat rising through the ceiling and out through the roof space, resulting in an immediate noticeable improvement.
 Next you can insulate the walls of your home.
-You will lose about 4 inches of space on the inside of walls that are insulated, reducing room space, so this needs to be take into account.
+You will lose up to 100mm (4 inches) on the inside of walls that are insulated depending on the insulation thickness, reducing room space, so this needs to be take into account.

 Attic and wall insulation